mirouhml/To-Do-list/README.md

 # To-Do-List

-> This is a simple implementation of a todo list using the minimalist demo.
+This is a website for a simple to do list, where you can do the following:

+- Add the tasks you want to do.
+- Remove any tasks you finished already by checking the box next to each task you finished then using the clear all completed button.
+- Edit any tasks you want.
+- Reorder the tasks to what suits you.

 ![screenshot](./src/asset/screenshot.png)